nagakawa/kozet_coroutine/README.md

 ### Compatibility

-Currently, the library assumes that you have an x86-64 processor and your compiler uses the System V AMD64 ABI, which means that the library probably won't work on Windows as is.
-(Modifying the library is left to the reader as an exercise.)
+Currently, the library assumes that you have an x86-64 processor and your compiler uses either the System V or the Microsoft calling conventions.
+It's probably straightforward to extend this to other architectures.

 C11 is required to build the library itself.
 The header can be included under C99 or later, or under C++17 or later.